 They tend to strengthen hair follicles thereby reducing hair damage.

 You can check out Mornflake Porridge Oats for a variety of crispy whole grain oats that make for a delicious healthy breakfast.

 Oats also aid in reducing the risk of cancer.
 They are rich in lignans that help in fighting cancer-related disturbances.

-According to a research, whole grains lower your risk of colorectal cancer.
+According to research, whole grains lower your risk of colorectal cancer.

-Free radicals can increase the chances of cancer in our body.
+Free radicals can increase the chances of cancer in our bodies.

-Oats can easily replace your no-so-healthy breakfast providing high nutrition.
-It has everything, fibre, minerals, vitamins and so much.
+Oats can easily replace your not-so-healthy breakfast providing high nutrition.
+It has everything, fiber, minerals, vitamins and so much.

 In health benefits, there’s a long exhaustive list.
-Include oatmeal in your diet and you’ll benefits from the get-go.
+Include oatmeal in your diet and you’ll benefit from the get-go.